 About the 2017 Legends

-Wayne Higby is a ceramic artist and educator.
-His unique vision of the American Landscape and its manifestation in work ranging from vessel form to tile, sculpture and architectural installation has brought him international recognition.
+Wayne Higby’s unique vision of the American landscape and its manifestation in work ranging from vessel forms and tile, to sculpture and architectural installation has brought him international recognition.
 He is a professor and the Robert C. Turner Chair of Ceramic Art at the New York State College of Ceramics, Alfred University.
+He is also the Director and Chief Curator of the Alfred Ceramic Art Museum at Alfred University.
 Higby is a published authority on ceramic art, acknowledged for his lectures, essays and critical evaluations.
-He is the recipient of the Master of the Media and the Distinguished Educator awards from the James Renwick Alliance, and the American Craft Museum (Museum of Arts and Design, New York) Visionary award.
+He is the recipient of the Master of the Media and the Distinguished Educator awards from the James Renwick Alliance, and the American Craft Museum Visionary award.
 Higby is an Honorary Professor of Art at Shanghai University and the Jingdezhen Ceramic Institute.
 He is also a member of Honor of the National Council on Education for the Ceramic Arts, a Life Trustee of the Haystack Mountain School of Crafts and Vice President of the International Academy of Ceramics.

 Jack Troy, teacher, potter, and writer, retired from Juniata College in 2006, where he taught for 39 years.
 He has led hundreds of workshops at colleges, universities, and art centers in the U. S. and abroad.
 His first book, Salt Glazed Ceramics, was published in 1977.
 In 1978, he built Pennsylvania’s first anagama-style kiln at Juniata College.
 In 1995 he published Wood-fired Stoneware and Porcelain.
 His collection of poems, Calling the Planet Home, was published in 2003 and more than 60 of his articles, book reviews, and exhibition catalogue essays have appeared in the major periodicals in his field.
 The Pennsylvania Council on the Arts awarded him two Craft Fellowships for his work in ceramics, and a Fellowship in Literature for his poetry.
 He was selected by the Council to make the awards for the 2005 Governor’s Awards for the Arts.
 In 2012, he received the Excellence in Teaching Award from the National Council for Education in Ceramic Arts.

-Paula Winokur works out of her studio in Norristown, Pennsylvania, where she is Professor Emerita of Acadia University in Glenside.
-She works with porcelain in unexpected and challenging ways and her work has received numerous awards.
-Her work is influenced by information gathered at various places in the natural environment; recently, trips to Iceland and Greenland where she observed calving glaciers and huge icebergs led to a body of work examining climate change.
+Paula Winokur works out of her studio in Norristown, Pennsylvania, and is Professor Emerita of Acadia University in Glenside.
+She works with porcelain in unexpected and challenging ways.
+Her work is influenced by information gathered at sites in the natural environment; recently, trips to Iceland and Greenland, where she observed calving glaciers and huge icebergs, led to a body of work examining climate change.
 She has exhibited widely and her work is in numerous national and international collections.
-She is the recipient of a Pennsylvania Council on the Arts grant; a National Endowment for the Arts Visual Artists Fellowship; a Professor of the Year Award from Arcadia University; and an honorary fellowship from the National Council on Education for the Ceramic Arts.
+She is the recipient of numerous awards, including a Pennsylvania Council on the Arts grant; a National Endowment for the Arts Visual Artists Fellowship; a Professor of the Year Award from Arcadia University; and an honorary fellowship from the National Council on Education for the Ceramic Arts.
 She received a BFA from Tyler School of Art, Temple University.

 Learn about past Legends galas, read the artists’ bios, and see images of their work.